Top 4 Public Lands to Hunt Deer in Southern Maryland

 Popes Creek Wildlife Management Area (WMA)

 Popes Creek WMA is located in southern Charles County, this 522-acre site is adjacent to Popes Creek which feeds into the Potomac River.
 Consisting of a mix of forested and upland habitats and agricultural fields, this property does not include the tidal marsh of Popes Creek itself.
 The property opened to the public in 2019 and with habitats ranging from agricultural fields to mature forest along steep slopes, Popes Creek WMA has a wide variety of wildlife.
-A free Southern Region Public Hunting Permit and reservation are required to hunt this property.
-For additional information, contact the Myrtle Grove Work Center at (301) 743-5161 To start planning your deer hunt in Southern Maryland, be sure to visit the Plan Section of our site to find lodging, guides and outfitters, outdoor retailers, and shooting ranges.
+For additional information, contact the Myrtle Grove Wildlife Office at (301) 743-5161 To start planning your deer hunt in Southern Maryland, be sure to visit the Plan Section of our site to find lodging, guides and outfitters, outdoor retailers, and shooting ranges.
 Be sure to visit Maryland Department of Natural Resources online for more information on seasons and regulations before heading out!

 Places to Stay